What happens next?

 To find out whether equity release is your best option, you should call us for specialist equity release advice.
 We will be happy to tell you more about the plans available and how they could benefit you.
 We can also give you a free, no-obligation written quotation, defining the best plan from the many available to suit your needs.
 This will allow you to make an informed decision as to whether equity release is right for you.

 If you decide to go ahead, we will talk you through the application form that you will need to fill in.
 Once completed, we can arrange a free courier to pick the documents up from your home.
 We'll then oversee your application until it completes, and keep you informed at every stage.

 Receive your money.

-Most equity-release applications take from six to eight weeks to complete.
+Most equity-release applications take an average of six to eight weeks to complete.
 However, we will do all we can to keep this wait to a minimum.
 Once the funds have cleared in your bank account, they are yours to do with as you wish.

 "Age Partnership were very professional and kept us informed of progress every step of the way.
 We would definitely not hesitate in recommending them to our friends."

 Mr Moore, Keighley